HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

-# Installing search based on OpenSearch
+# Installing search v2 backend

 This topic provides information on how to configure search based on OpenSearch for your DX deployment.